Epic-Doughnut/From-Nashville-to-the-World-with-Love/README.md

 > If you "love" someone, they'll recipricate that love with others, and you'll get two more hearts

 > Try to fill the whole world with love!

+Your total number of hearts is displayed along the bottom.
+Try not to run out!